seanbreckenridge/HPI/doc/TROUBLESHOOTING_INSTALLS.md

 If you're having issues -- try doing the following

-I'll use [my promnesia modules](https://github.com/seanbreckenridge/promnesia) as an example.
+I'll use my promnesia modules (at <https://github.com/seanbreckenridge/promnesia>) as an example.

 Note: though the repository is `promnesia`, the module it installs is `promnesia_sean`.
 In python packages in general, its not necessary for the module name to match the repository (thats just where its hosted)